Maneco Minilooper Delay/Looper.

 Infinity mode on the Minilooper is the looper mode.
-I’ve taken the loop well beyond 30 seconds, but the audio can get unstable and unpredictable.
+I’ve taken the loop well beyond the advertised 30 seconds, but the audio can get unstable and unpredictable, which is kind of fun.
 Throw the Reverse switch and the loop plays backward.
 Turn the Clock knob and the loop pitch goes up or down as much as two octaves.
-It’s an handy tool for composing and live work.
+It’s a handy tool for composing and live work.
 Here are a few looper tricks:

 - Loop with the Time knob at 7a or 5p instead of noon.
 You can get a two-octave pitch shift in the other direction.

 - To create a half-speed bass loop: set the Clock knob to 5p and play twice as fast when you record.
 Then turn the Clock knob to 12n to lower the pitch and speed an octave.

 - It’s inconvenient to do, but changing the Clock knob while recording a loop will warp the pitch.
 Note that the Pitch knob affects pitch the opposite way: Turning the Clock clockwise while recording will decrease the pitch.

 - Since the loop is always playing, to get silence before recording a loop, just tap Rec twice without playing before you start and you’ll get a short loop of silence.

 - Create a reverse stutter pad by quickly double tapping Rec.
 Sounds best when you capture a short snippet of sustain.